achen1296/Apple-Music-Editor/README.md

 The counter seems to be 4 bytes since it is followed by unrelated data inside of some sections after that many bytes.

+This finally explains to me why these offsets would chaotically change after unrelated edits, why they are low-ish numbers, and why they are often consecutive/incrementing by 2 depending on the section type.

 The purpose of this counter remains unknown.

 # plma (Library Master)